chaoss/website/CHAOSScon/2020-Shanghai-meetup/speakers.md

 _Student  --- East China Normal University_

-Xiaoya is currently a postgraduate student of ECNU.
+Xiaoya is currently a postgraduate student of ECNU, major in data science and software.
 She participated in CHAOSS project as a GSoD student, working on documentation of D&I Badging project.
-Study and research on GitHub data analysis.
-An opensource fresher and enthusiast.
+Her study and research is about GitHub data analysis, and she is also an opensource fresher and enthusiast.

 ### Jun Zhong